President, San Francisco Chapter of the Western Pension & Benefits Council

 Kevin is currently serving as the President of the Western Pension & Benefits (WP&BC), San Francisco Chapter.
 Prior to being nominated as President, he served on the WP&BC Board of Directors for nine years and also participated in its membership and program committees.
 WP&BC brings together professionals involved in pension and other employee benefits work to promote education, exchange information, and foster sound principles and practices in the field.

 Kevin also is a member of The American Society of Pension Professionals & Actuaries (ASPPA) and is involved with the National Institute of Pension Administrators (NIPA).
-Kevin currently is on the planning committee for the NIPA Annual Forum and Expo.
+He is also on the planning committee for the NIPA Annual Forum and Expo.